CrunchyData/postgres-operator/docs/content/installation/other/ansible/prerequisites.md

 ### GitHub Installation

-All necessary files (inventory, main playbook and roles) can be found in the `ansible` directory in the  [postgres-operator project](https://github.com/CrunchyData/postgres-operator).
+All necessary files (inventory, main playbook and roles) can be found in the `installers/ansible` directory in the  [postgres-operator project](https://github.com/CrunchyData/postgres-operator).

 ### RPM Installation using Yum